Adonis vernalis: Traditional uses

 Due to the cardiac-enhancing effects of Adonis species (including Adonis vernalis), this plant has a history of use in European and Chinese folk medicine to treat various health problems.
 It has been used in the Soviet Union to treat edema or swelling and as an alternative cardiac agent.
-In 1879, a Russian medical doctor, N. O. Buhnow, first introduced into medicine alcoholic extracts of the plant as a cardiac stimulant.
-In 1898, a mixture of the plant extracts with sodium bromide or codeine was suggested (by Vladimir Bekherev) to treat heart diseases, panic disorder, dystonia and mild forms of epilepsy.
+In 1879, a Russian medical doctor, N. O. Bubnov, first introduced into medicine alcoholic extracts of the plant as a cardiac stimulant.
+In 1898, a mixture of the plant extracts with sodium bromide or codeine was suggested (by Vladimir Bekhterev) to treat heart diseases, panic disorder, dystonia and mild forms of epilepsy.
 Aqueous infusions of the aerial parts of the plant have been traditionally used in Siberia against edema, cardiac edema and several other issues that are heart related, kidney diseases, and even malaria.
 The biological activity of this extract was defined as 50–66 frog units (amount or liquid of substance that causes the arrest of the heart of a frog) and 6.3–8.0 cat units (amount or liquid of substance that causes the arrest of the heart of a cat) and large enough doses can be toxic.